 Emilia Romagna: Associazione Ferrara Musica, Fondazione Musica Insieme di Bologna and Società dei Concerti di Parma

 Friuli-Venezia Giulia: Società dei Concerti di Trieste

 Lombardy: Società del Quartetto di Milano and Fondazione La Società dei Concerti di Milano

 Marche: Marche Concerti

-Sicilia: Associazione Musicale Etnea and Associazione Siciliana Amici della Musica
+Sicily: Associazione Musicale Etnea, Associazione Siciliana Amici della Musica and Filarmonica Laudamo Messina

 Tuscany: Associazione Musicale Lucchese